MarcelTarbier/single-cell_miRNA_variation_and_function/README.md

 # Companion scripts for "Landscape of microRNA and target expression variation and covariation in single mouse embryonic stem cells"

 This repository contains custom scripts related to the publication "Landscape of microRNA and target expression variation and covariation in single mouse embryonic stem cells".
 It also features some pre-processed data tables.
-The code below is R, the quantification tools are perl.
+The code below is R, the quantification tools are Perl.

 ## Expression matched controls: